On this page

-A study carried out at the LUT School of Business and Management shows that training and engaging people play a decisive part when a company aims to increase or develop its use of artificial intelligence.
+A study carried out at the LUT Business School shows that training and engaging people play a decisive part when a company aims to increase or develop its use of artificial intelligence.

 "Many industrial enterprises have a long history.
 It is difficult to change all of the practices or legislation that have come about over the course of decades, but what we can influence is people's behavior.
 Education lowers the threshold for experimentation and increases understanding of the topic area," explains Post-Doctoral Researcher Päivi Aaltonen.

-The LUT School of Business and Management conducted a qualitative study on seven industrial enterprises that have their headquarters in Finland and utilize artificial intelligence (AI).
+The LUT Business School conducted a qualitative study on seven industrial enterprises that have their headquarters in Finland and utilize artificial intelligence (AI).
 The study suggests that enterprises can harness the full potential of AI if they apply two types of learning throughout the organization.

 "We talk about exploitative learning, meaning the improvement of existing businesses with the help of AI, and about explorative learning, which refers to the use of AI in novel ways and in new types of processes and use cases," Professor Paavo Ritala outlines.